Grand Forks Mayor touts economic impacts of new Epitome Energy soybean crushing plant planned for city - NewsBreak

 Related

-Grand Forks mayor "surprised" by Fufeng project decision from Committee on Foreign Investment
+Grand Forks mayor "surprised" by timing of Fufeng project decision from Committee on Foreign Investment

 (Fargo, ND) -- The mayor of Grand Forks is reacting to the announcement that the federal government is no longer reviewing plans by a Chinese company to build a corn processing plant in the city.
 "Well initially I was surprised because they had 45 more days.
 We expected they were...